-I have been to Bangkok many times yet I still love the city very much.
-Why wouldn’t I?
-Bangkok has so much to offer: scrumptious food, 5-star hotels, extensive shopping, historic sites, and unique culture… all of these are accompanied by excellent services and good values.
+I have been to Bangkok many times yet I still love exploring something new every time.
+How can’t I?
+Bangkok has so much to offer: scrumptious food, 5-star hotels and resorts, incredible shopping malls, historic sites, unique culture, and friendly people… all of these are accompanied by excellent services and good values.

 The Chao Phraya Tourist Hop-on-hop-off-boat